-- Liability for active member contributions in the Fund, - Liability for future benefits to present retired members, and - Liability for service already rendered by the active members.
+- Liability for active participant contributions in the Fund, - Liability for future benefits to present annuitants and beneficiaries, and - Liability for service already rendered by the active participants.

 The schedule shows that from 1992 through 2003 the total actuarial accrued liability was fully covered by the assets.
-In 2004 the funded ratio dropped below 100 percent and it is currently at 89.0 percent.
-Absent unusual circumstances, retirement funds will be below 100 percent and gradually approach 100 percent funding as liabilities become fully amortized.
-The SERS retirement fund had exceeded 100 percent of liabilities as a result of the high level of investment returns between 1985 and 1999.
-This funded ratio dropped below 100 percent largely as a result of the low investment returns of 2000 to 2002 and 2008, the Act 2001-9 benefit increases, recent COLAs, and the amortization schedule.
-However, the current funding policy will eventually restore the funded ratio to 100 percent.
-The fund is on a sound actuarial basis even though the accrued liabilities are temporarily greater than the assets.
+In 2004 the funded ratio dropped below 100 percent and it is currently at 84.4 percent.
+Absent unusual circumstances, retirement funds for defined benefit plans will be below 100 percent and gradually approach 100 percent funding as liabilities become fully amortized.
+The State Employees' Retirement Fund had exceeded 100 percent of liabilities as a result of the high level of investment returns between 1985 and 1999.
+The funded ratio dropped below 100 percent largely as a result of the low investment returns of 2000 to 2002 and 2008, the Act 2001-9 benefit increases, recent COLAs, and the amortization schedule.

+The current funding policy will eventually restore the funded ratio to 100 percent provided that contributions are made as provided in current law.
+SERS is being funded in accordance with generally accepted actuarial principles and procedures even though the accrued liabilities are temporarily greater than the assets.